 Faculty, Environmental Studies Program

-M.A., Liberal Studies (through Religious Studies Dept.), DePaul University
+- M.A., Liberal Studies (through Religious Studies), DePaul University

 ENST 201 Environmental Information Resources

-Tribal/Indigenous: Blackfeet Tribe of Montana, & Métis (Red River/Turtle Mountain Chippewa)
+Enrolled member of the Blackfeet Tribe of Montana & Métis (Red River/Turtle Mountain Chippewa)

-Rosalyn has visited numerous Indigenous communities in Canada, Mexico, Guatemala, Venezula and Bolivia in the past 20+ years.
-She served as an invited speaker within many of these communities to discuss traditional ecological knowledge and ethnobotany.
-Rosalyn and her family have also served as the host for many different visiting international students and fellows.
+Rosalyn has visited numerous Indigenous communities in Canada, Mexico, Guatemala, Venezula and Bolivia.
+She has served as an invited guest and speaker within many of these communities.

 Professional Fellow, U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam, Spring 2014.